1 / 6

 Key figures

 These projects created a fertile ground for local designers.
-Notably, Kazionti & Komenda shaped the building’s visual identity through their wayfinding design, while Mile Modić continues to create striking event posters.
-Scroll on to see how the Croatian House—its forms, history, and atmosphere—has inspired their visual language and design work.
+The design duo Kazionti & Komenda created the spatial signage, visual identity, posters, and program booklets for the first two seasons, after which Mile Modić took over the design of posters and flyers and continues to produce striking event posters to this day.
+Continue to discover how the Croatian Home—its forms, history, and atmosphere—inspired their visual language and design expression.

 3 / 6